 It's a shame nowadays that the only artwork displayed in homes is the mass-produced kind from the big box stores.
 We're going to lose generations of family portraits when the digital copies are no longer accessible.
 I have copies of images that I can no longer access.
 They're either on outdated media (including certain CD's) or the files have simply deteriorated beyond recovery.

 It's that reason that I'm a firm believer in 'hard-copy', or prints.
 The prints we produce are made to last generations.
 You don't need to come to a professional portrait artist for a snap-shot.
 But when you want something that will last a lifetime, if not generations, you should.
 And a carefully crafted print will last longer than just about anything.

 But even that isn't enough of a reason.
 I still would not sell them and here's the real reason...

 Have you ever taken a digital photo of yours to a big-box store for prints?
 Sometimes they're ok, and other times not so much?
 You're at the mercy of that part-time clerk that is thinking about closing time more than the job they're being paid to do.
 So what happens when you take one of my crafted images there for printing and it doesn't come out well?
 Are people you show it to going to blame the part-timer in the big box store for the poor print job, or blame the photographer because they assume that what they see is the "real product"?

-This is why I prefaced this article with my experience.
-I didn't spend all this time perfecting my skills to have someone else produce a print that I would be ashamed to have my name associated with.
+I didn't spend 30 years time perfecting my skills to have someone else produce a print that I would be ashamed to have my name associated with.
 That's my reputation at stake.
 And my reputation is how I stay in business and earn a living.
-See how that all comes around?

 I hope that explains my position on digital copies.
 I welcome comments or questions and also hope that you respect my work by not copying prints or other images.